Color of the Month

 Want to make packaging look nice?
 Throw some silver on there.
-I have 3 different Dior mascaras and all of them have silver prominently featured on the tube.
+I have three different Dior mascaras and all have silver prominently featured on the tube.

-It’s clean, it’s cool and crisp, and it makes a nice contrast with other colors.
+It’s clean, cool and crisp, and makes a nice contrast with other colors.
 Silver and white, silver and black, silver and gold, there are few colors that cannot be enhanced by silver.

 Grab some tea or a fun cocktail, and let’s talk silver, the color of May’s little luxuries.

 mock turtleneck – Turn a conservative suit into tasteful party clothes in the blink of an eye with the metallic silver pop of a sleeveless mock turtleneck.
 Coldwater Creek Silver Sleeveless Mock Turtleneck, $17.

 tumbler – Keep hot, hot, and cold, cold when you’re on-the-go with this 20 oz. double insulated tumbler.
 Wonder what all of the hype is about?
 You’ll still have ice in it 24 hours later.
 Yeti Rambler 20 oz.
 Tumbler, $25.